 * * *

 In the universal void there exists the most subtle Consciousness of the deepest layer of the Absolute — Ishvara (God-the-Father, the Creator, Jehovah, Allah, Tao, Adibuddha: these and other words are used in different languages to name Him).
-On the scheme, the entrance to His Abode is shown in the right bottom corner.
+On the chart, the entrance to His Abode is shown in the right bottom corner.

 * * *

-When conditions on a planet become suitable for existence of organic life (like conditions existing on the Earth), there starts the process of development of particles of purusha, which are formed of protopurusha.
+When conditions on a planet become suitable for the existence of organic life (like conditions existing on the Earth), there starts the process of development of particles of purusha, which are formed of protopurusha.

 The digestive system in living organisms allows transforming prakriti into the energy of purusha, enriching in this way individual souls that grow in the embodied state.
 This ensures the quantitative growth of souls.